lykmapipo/env/DOCUMENTATION.md

 ##### Returns

-- `Object`  environment value
+- `object`  environment value

 #### is(env)

-check if node environment is same as given
+Check if node environment is same as given